Post job

 • Post your job on free job posting websites.

-To successfully recruit administrative technical supports, your first interview needs to be all about engaging with candidates to learn about their interest in the role and experience in the field.
+To successfully recruit administrative technical supports, your first interview needs to engage with candidates to learn about their interest in the role and experience in the field.
 You can go into more detail about the company, the role, and the responsibilities during follow-up interviews.

-While interviews are great, you won't always learn enough from a conversation with an administrative technical support applicant.
+While interviews are great, you will only sometimes learn enough from a conversation with an administrative technical support applicant.
 In those cases, having candidates complete a test project can go a long way in figuring out who's the most likely to succeed in the role.
-If you aren't a technical person and don't know how to design an appropriate test, you can ask someone else on the team to design it or take a look at these websites to get a few ideas:
+If you aren't a technical person and don't know how to design an appropriate test, you can ask someone else on the team to create it or take a look at these websites to get a few ideas:

 • TestDome